vsch/idea-multimarkdown/README.md

 conflict with original Markdown spec.
 This plugin uses [pegdown] library by [sirthias] with a few extensions added to make the rendering of GFM more faithful.

-The plugin also includes syntax extension from [Fletcher T. Penney's MultiMarkdown] project.
+The plugin also includes some syntax extensions from [Fletcher T. Penney's MultiMarkdown] project.

 #### Two tier model of the plugin